AIwithSwift/TFWorld2019-SwiftIn3Hours/presentation.md

 # Today's Plan | **Activities**

-1. Let's make sure everything is working
+* Activity 1: Making sure everything is working
-2. Getting familiar with Swift
+* Activity 2: Getting familiar with Swift
-3. Slightly more advanced Swift
+* Activity 3: Slightly more advanced Swift
-4. Let's meet TensorFlow
-5. Training a model
+* Activity 4: Meet TensorFlow — Training a Model
-6. Training a bigger model
-7. Swift, meet Python
-8. Bringing it all together
+* Activity 5: Swift and Python
+* Activity 6: Building a GAN
+* Activity 7: A little more Python

 ^ Throughout this plan, we're gonna be doing some activities, because, well, this is a tutorial!
 Our activities will be.... [advances one by one].
 We may, or may not, get all the way through this.